jamesmurdza/chinese-magic-spreadsheet/README.md

 ![Screenshot](./Screenshot.gif)

-There is also an experimental feature to download a selection as audio from Google Translate.

 Latest version is available to install from: https://tinyurl.com/chinese-magic-sheet

+In progress: There is also an experimental feature to download a selection as audio from Google Translate.